Alien Civilisations outside the Terragen Sphere

 - Alien Civilisations in the Local Group - Text by Crossroads

-Xenosophonts within 6 million light years of Sol, including those detected by telescope and those contacted directly.
+Xenosophonts within 6 million light years of Sol, including those detected indirectly by instruments and those contacted directly.

 - Asoka's Pillar - Text by Crossroads